draddo11/100-days-of-code/r2-log.md

 managed to go through part of a grid systems video by brad .. want to workon react by mosh debugg and osh to Gh
 ## R2D28
 Got to start javascript for react developers by mosh  also downloaded a tutorial on javascript algorithms and data structures
+## R2D29
+DID a section of the js for react devs and js algos